Gratitude for the Growth

 Much to my chagrin, it turns out it did include me.
 Growth took on many forms this year.
 Below are a few areas that showed up for me and how I worked through them in the arena.

 Getting comfortable with discomfort: To stop avoiding discomfort and welcoming it instead as an ally for growth, I’ve worked on shifting my mindset from one of resistance to acceptance.
-I found a community that offered a safe space to be supported when the going got tough.
+I found a community that offered a safe space to be supported when the going got tough—and it’s been tough for all of us!
 I sought accountability to keep me moving forward when it felt safer not to.
 Brene Brown was right after all—if I was committed to growth, I needed to accept that it wasn’t always going to feel good at the moment.

-Mindset: I needed a different approach to get different results this year, and for me, this included a closer look at internal wiring.
+Mindset: Maybe more than ever, I needed a different approach to get different results this year, and for me, this included a closer look at internal wiring.
 Working with a coach, I continue to align my beliefs, attitudes, and perspectives with my goals.
 It all begins there.
 Without this, all the goal-setting in the world is for naught.

 Taking imperfect action: The progress over perfection mantra is the key that has unlocked years of inaction for me.
 Committing to something scary each week and seeking out accountability has helped me get off the hamster wheel and into creation.
 I’ve sought out mentorship and taken in their stories, affirming that we are always in a state of learning.
 Finding and being in a community that encourages and practices this approach keeps me in the arena.

 Joy and fun: So it turns out that ass-kicking can be both humbling and exhilarating at the same time.
-Completing something (this post for example!) that my perfectionism or discomfort would have previously made impossible is an incredible feeling.
+Completing something (this post, for example!) that my perfectionism or discomfort would have previously made impossible is an incredible feeling.
 Recognizing and celebrating growth has been a big shift.
 Reflecting on your attempts—not just outcomes—brings in more energy and motivation to get back in the arena.
-Now, my Friday recaps include moments to celebrate, and I’m in communities that challenge members to shout out their growth on a regular basis.
+Now, my Friday recaps include moments to celebrate, and I’m in communities that challenge members to shout out their growth regularly.

-I’m feeling grateful for the totality of the experience—the wins and the hell yeah’s and the crawl-out-of-your-skin moments that come with growth.
+I’m feeling grateful for the totality of the experience—the wins and the hell yeah’s and the crawl-out-of-your-skin moments that come with growth, even during difficult times.
 I know now that it’s all part of the journey; it’s all intertwined.